-12. If you have a safeguarding concern, be sure to log this in the normal way using the 'Log of Concern' form.
+12. If you have a safeguarding concern, be sure to log this in the normal way using MyConcern form.
 If you feel the child is at immediate risk of harm, please contact a safeguarding lead as soon as possible.

-Behaviour and ConductThings to consider
+Behaviour and Conduct: Things to consider

-- Live streaming lessons to children is not an expectation.
-There are other ways to ensure children are engaging with their learning, including setting tasks on Teams/Show My Homework or using guizzes or other online software. - Assess the risks before you start the live lesson.
+- Live streaming lessons to children is not an default continuous expectation.
+There are other ways to ensure children are engaging with their learning, including setting tasks on Teams/Show My Homework or using quizzes or other online software. - Assess the risks before you start the live lesson.
 Children are able to communicate with each other, without you knowing, record video, take screenshots and distribute images or videos that have been adapted. - Keep it simple.
-Perhaps not more than once or twice per week with a group and up to 30 mins maximum.
-Consider splitting a large class into small groups, inviting them in for a group conversation about a learning topic for 10-15 minutes.

-Consider students who will not be able to access these lessons.
+Think about the timind, duration, participants and task. - Consider students who will not be able to access these lessons.
 How will you support these students so they don't miss the same learning opportunity?
 Consider publishing resources used as part of the lesson.
-Appendix 1 - Acceptable Use for Data Processors (adult)